Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 It’s not uncommon for a few of the bees to die during transportation.
 However, if there are more than a few dead bees in the bottom of the package, you should contact the apiary that you purchased them from, and request a new nucleus of bees to replace the dead bees.
 Most reputable apiaries will replace a colony that didn’t survive shipment – although most packages of honey bees survive shipment just fine though.

 The Queen bee will be in a separate container from the rest of the bees within the nucleus.
 There should always be a few nurse bees within the container housing the Queen bee.
 The container that the Queen bees is in will have a plug-in one end usually made of sugar candy.
-The main body of bees should also have a container with the sugar solution that the bees would have been feeding on while travelling.
+The main body of bees should also have a container with the sugar solution that the bees would have been feeding on while traveling.

 Now, it’s time to install the nucleus in your beehive.